Is Your Content Strategy Still Built for 2021?

 The Rise of Automation: How Personal Brands are Winning

-Personal brands from influencers to solo entrepreneurs are now using AI to scale without burning out.
+From influencers to solo entrepreneurs, personal brands are now using AI automation to scale without burning out.

-• Generate video scripts and blog posts in seconds
+• Generate scripts and blog drafts in seconds

-• Create custom content funnels based on buyer behavior
+• Build custom funnels tailored to buyer behavior

-Just look at how the typical Instagram creator now plans, schedules, and optimizes posts across platforms.
+Just look at how the average Instagram creator now plans, schedules, and optimizes content across platforms, often using AI assistants that recommend post times, captions, and hashtags based on engagement data.

 Woman presenting a content strategy plan in an office using sticky notes on the board